graphx-design/merino-api-clients/README.md

 Clients issue HTTP POST requests to that URL with content-type "application/json" containing exactly one `Message` object, to which the service will respond with a single `Message` object as well.
 The definition for its structure is detailed in the file [gxd.merino.public.proto](https://github.com/graphx-design/merino-api-clients/blob/master/gxd.merino.public.proto).
 Details about each individual field is documented directly in comments in this file, so please read it thouroughly.

 While Protocol Buffers are used to define this exchange, **the Merino API is not a gRPC end point**.
 It also does not support binary encoding, only JSON.
 See <https://developers.google.com/protocol-buffers/docs/proto3#json> for how the field names translate directly to familiar JSON objects.
-Note that per this spec, we accept both `snake_case` and `camelCase` property name formats, but we always emit the preferred `camelCase` while the definition file is declared in `snake_case`, for compatibility with the broadest set of implementations possible.
-We also expect strings, not integers, for enumerations.
+Note that per this spec, we accept both `snake_case` and `camelCase` property name formats, but we always emit the preferred `camelCase` while this definition file is declared in `snake_case`, for compatibility with the broadest set of implementations possible.
+We also expect **strings, not integers, for enumerations**.

+### Ping

+A message without requests is valid and considered to be a "ping", to which the API responds with a "Pong!" status.

+### Test Mode

+Setting your message's `test_mode` to true still gives you access to your real data.
+However, all write operations are disabled and return a fake example response.

 ## LICENSE AND COPYRIGHT